willfind/guidedtrack-syntax-highlighting-plugins/grammars/Atom/README.md

 Additional features not found in the online GT syntax highlighter:

 * `--notice!` produces error-highlighting for the line that it begins.
 The purpose is to allow certain comments to be made very visible, such as essential warnings for editors, etc.
 * Multi-line block highlighting.
 This feature has no effect on the actual GT code; it simply allows you to select large blocks of code and make it purple + italic.
 The idea is that it allows you to make blocks of code visually less distracting without actually having to commit to deleting it or pasting it elsewhere.
+Begin with `--select` and close with `--endSelect`.